rqsrdco/Android-for-Python/Android-for-Python-Users/README.md

 ## How to create a Release APK

-[Instructions are here](https://github.com/kivy/kivy/wiki/Creating-a-Release-APK) but don't just follow the instructions, read all the annotated comments by HeRo002.
+[The instructions are here](https://github.com/kivy/kivy/wiki/Creating-a-Release-APK) but don't just follow the instructions, read all the annotated comments by HeRo002.
 The instructions are flawed, but in combination with the comments they are good.

 ## Android Store